CityofToronto/bdit_king_pilot_dashboard/bluetooth/monthly_summaries/README.md

 5. For each table generated, copy the values and paste them into the King Pilot Dashboard email template.
 <br>

-### Snowflags
+# Snowflags

-In addition to summaries being generated, a dataframe with flagged with snow/rain days is updated everymonth.
-For time periods with snow/rain a 1 is placed, and 0 is placed otherwise.
+In addition to summaries being generated, a dataframe with flagged with snow/rain days is updated every month.
+For time periods with snow/rain a 1 is placed in an additional column, and 0 is placed otherwise.
 After snow/rain time periods and days are identified, follow these steps to update this dataframe:

 1. Open the `snowflags.ipynb`.
 <br>